Materialized Views

 The frames Table

-Your view definition queries a virtual frames table created by the materializer for each segment:
+Internally, the materializer creates a virtual frames table for each segment:

 CREATE TEMP TABLE frames( ingest_ts_ms BIGINT, -- Unix epoch milliseconds(ingestion time) payload VARCHAR -- JSON string(your ingested event) );

 Each row represents one ingested event.
-Views extract and transform data from these frames.
+Your path expressions extract fields from the payload column using JSONPath syntax.

 Type System